 "Are you finished, Legolas?" he wondered with another small smile.

-Legolas quickly rose his head to look at his father, startled by the sudden deep voice, before he took the mug in his small hands, drinking the last little bit.
+Legolas quickly moved his head back up to look at his father, startled by the sudden deep voice, before he took the mug in his small hands and drank the last little bit.
 "Aye, Ada," he mumbled, rubbing his eyes.

 Thranduil's smile broadened as he took the empty mug, picking up his glass to also be washed.
 Legolas watched the king as he rinsed them and clenched his jaw, determined not to let himself fall asleep.

-Legolas could feel himself starting to fall into a light sleep at the gentle command, but he gasped quietly as he forced himself to raise his head from his father's shoulder as he walked down the dark hallway toward his room.
-Thranduil looked at him curiously.
+Legolas could feel himself starting to drift into a light sleep at the gentle command, but he gasped quietly as he forced himself to raise his head from his father's shoulder as he walked down the dark hallway toward his room.
+Thranduil looked down at him curiously.

 "Are you all right, penneth?" he asked.

-The Elfling nodded as he rubbed his tired eyes.
+The prince nodded as he rubbed his tired eyes.
 "Aye."
 Then, Legolas' head perked up more when they rounded the corner.
 "Ada, could we stop at the library?"

-Thranduil slowed to a stop, raising an eyebrow.
-He could tell Legolas was ready to fall asleep.
+Thranduil slowed to a stop, raising a curious eyebrow.
+He could tell Legolas was ready to fall asleep, so he did not understand his son's sudden request.
 "Why do you wish to stop there, ion-nín?"

 Legolas looked up at Thranduil, his blue eyes wide.
 "The book of stories Naneth read to me is there," he explained.
-"Aearion did not read from it tonight."
+"Aearion did not read from it to me tonight."

-"What reason do you need your book tonight, Legolas?" he wondered.
+"What reason do you need your book this night, Legolas?" he wondered.
 "It can wait until the morrow."